knewin/io-api/README.md

 ## External links

-About [Json](http://www.json.org/) with a list of libraries to parse JSON objects.
+About [Json](http://www.json.org/) -- there is a list of libraries in several languages (ex., C++, C#, Java, Javascript, Pyton, Ruby, etc.) to parse JSON objects.